 Silicon IP Cores

-The DMA-CTRL core implements a low-power, single-channel Direct Memory Access (DMA) controller that is used to transfer data across a bus to and from a peripheral device.
+The DMA-CTRL core implements a low-power, highly configurable Direct Memory Access (DMA) controller that transfers data over AHB, AXI, or Wishbone busses.

-With the DMA-CTRL, a DMA transfer can be initiated by software (via register access), or via a dedicated DMA-request pin that can be driven by a peripheral or other hardware module.
-The latter makes the core suitable for low-power systems where, in order to preserve power, it may be desirable to transfer data up on a schedule or when an event occurs, without waking up the CPU.
+With the DMA-CTRL, a DMA transfer can be initiated by software (via register access), or via a dedicated DMA-request pin that can be driven by a peripheral or other hardware modules.
+The latter makes the core suitable for low-power systems where, in order to preserve power, it may be desirable to transfer data upon a schedule or when an event occurs, without waking up the CPU.

 The DMA-CTRL core is rigorously verified, silicon-proven, and available in RTL Verilog source or as a targeted FPGA netlist.

 The DMA-CTRL core can be used in numerous systems where massive data transfers occur.
 These applications may include networking systems, disk controllers, encryption and decryption systems, display modules and graphic accelerators, data processing and other intense data requiring architectures.
 Multiprocessor systems are another example where DMA transfers may be desired.

 The DMA-CTRL as delivered is warranted against defects for ninety days from purchase.
 Thirty days of phone and email technical support are included, starting with the first interaction.
 Additional maintenance and support options are